grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Captain Percy considered.
 "I think so.
 Take us up to six knots.
 Only top sonar people deliberately looking for us could hear us at six knots at this range and depth.
 In a few hours more, we'll come up a bit shallower and you can start rearranging the hold."

-"Sounds good."
-Said Hemi as he started climbing back up to the control room to have Owen put a little more speed on.
+"Sounds good," said Hemi as he started climbing back up to the control room to have Owen put a little more speed on.

 [//]: # (### trimming the boat to handle the cargo load)